 2010-11 – Rissanen made his pro debut with Charlotte (AHL) after completing his second season in the WHL with Everett.
 Rissanen was plus-1 with three shots on goal in his only appearance for Charlotte and was with the team during their playoff run but did not see any action.
 In 68 games with Everett, Rissanen led the Silvertips with 89 PMs and was minus-17 while scoring 1 goal with 11 assists.
 He scored a pair of goals, one on the power play, and was minus-4 with 8 PMs in the Silvertips’ four-game playoff loss to Portland before joining the Checkers.
 Rissanen also represented Finland in the 2011 World Junior U-20 championship.
 He was scoreless and plus-1 with 14 PMs in six games at the tournament.

-2011-12: Signed to a three-year entry-level contract in April 2011, Rissanen played for Carolina’s AHL affiliate Charlotte as a 20-year-old in his first pro season.
+2011-12: Rissanen signed a three-year entry-level contract in April 2011, He played for Carolina’s AHL affiliate Charlotte as a 20-year-old in his first pro season.
 He scored 3 goals with 3 assists and was an even plus/minus with 57 penalty minutes.
 The Checkers finished third in the Midwest Division; one point out of an AHL playoff spot.

 2012-13: Rissanen skated in 61 games for Carolina’s AHL affiliate in Charlotte in his second pro season – third most amongst defensemen for the Checkers.
 A stay-at-home defender with a physical presence, he was third on the team with 84 penalty minutes and was minus-3 with 9 assists.
 The Checkers finished second in the South Division and lost to third-place Oklahoma City in a first round playoff series.
 Rissanen was minus-10 with 10 penalty minutes in the five game series with the Barons.